vonGrave/vonGrave/README.md

 # 👋 Hi there, I'm Yvonne!

-Welcome to my GitHub portfolio, where I showcase my journey as a **business analyst** and my passion for building **data-driven solutions** that address complex business challenges.
+Welcome to my GitHub portfolio, where I showcase my journey as a **business/ data analyst** and my passion for building **data-driven solutions** that address complex business challenges.

 ---